rackerlabs/docs-core-infra-user-guide/cloud_ops/troubleshoot.rst

 other service-impacting events.

 As a managed cloud company, we're of course always available for you to contact us directly.
-So please feel free to reach out via the "Support" link at the top of the
+If you need help, you can reach out to us through the "Support" link at the top of the
 `Rackspace Cloud Control Panel <https://mycloud.rackspace.com/>`__.